visualopsholdings/nodes/src/msg/README.md

   "type": "query",
   "objtype": "user",
   "email": "xxxx",
-  "socketid": "a socketid sent through and passed back" }
+  "corr": "a correlation id sent through and passed back" }
 ```

 We process and return Ack or an error.

 This will send a message to the upstream server, and when the result is available it will be
 sent on the SUB port as a "queryResult".
-The socketid is passed through and is a value understood
+The correlation id is passed through and is a value understood
 by the system which might maintain a list of sockets (like websockets) to communicate back to
 the relevant user.